-Contemporary structures in the Square include the DIY shop adjoining Graces, whose window opening, and lack of pitched roof detract from the overall aesthetic of the Square.
-New structures have also been constructed to the north western side of the square at the junction with Nugent Street.
-These are two storey in height and are evocative of original terraced dwellings in the Square.
+Contemporary structures in the Square include the shop 'Flanagan Harhen Expect Hardware' adjoining the Restaurant 'O'Dooles' whose window opening, and lack of pitched roof contrast from the overall aesthetic of the Square.
+New structures have also been constructed to the north-western side of the square at the junction with Nugent Street.
+These are two storeys in height and are evocative of original terraced dwellings in the Square.
 The scale and proportions of these buildings retain the scale and character of the square.
-The use of materials are incongruous, such as the shop façade to the existing restaurant.

-Fig 7.3 Virginia Lodge, Market Square
+Fig. 27 - Virginia Lodge, Market Square